spinnaker/spinnaker/app/scripts/modules/core/src/presentation/forms/README.md

   <span> <input type="checkbox" {...field} /> {text} </span>
 ```

-Commonly used inputs such as `type="text"` should be should be encapsulated in a reusable component, such as `TextField`.
+Commonly used inputs such as `type="text"` should be should be encapsulated in a reusable component, such as `TextInput`.

 # Layouts